fs-feup/autonomous-systems/docs/tutorials/ros2_tutorial.md

 ## RCLPY and RCLCPP

 RCLPY and RCLCPP are two libraries, for CPP and Python respectively, used to ease the interaction with the ROS2 system and create Object Oriented programs with multiple nodes.
+We shall be using these libraries for all our nodes.
 Follow [this tutorial](https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html) to get started using the libraries to create nodes.

 ## Extra tutorials